 Gone are the days of plain old boring BT calls as now we have Skype & Skype for Business, Vonage, Unified Communications like Cisco Jabber and other offerings from Avaya, Polycom, Mitel.
 The manufacturers have you well and truly covered here, because, as the technology changes then so do the speakerphones.

 If you are using a UC platform to make calls (Skype, MS Lync etc) just choose a Certified Speakerphone for your UC application.
 The conferencing unit will be designed around the technology ensuring you get great call quality and a great connection (see question 2 about that)

-(no bluetooth connection on this unit but sound quality is excellent)
+(bluetooth connection on this unit & sound quality is excellent)

 And why do I personally recommend these?